westurner/lunar-test/README.md

   Copyright (c) 2013-2025 Ramon Santamaria and contributors.

 ### Legal Notice
 > Lunar Engine is an independent open-source project.
 It is not affiliated with or sponsored by any commercial platform.
 All names and references are for interoperability only.
-Librebox uses no third-party source code, assets, or proprietary materials.
+Lunar Engine uses no third-party source code, assets, or proprietary materials.

 ### Contact
 You can send requests or questions at ``librebox.developers@gmail.com``.